How to Create an Entry-Level Product for your Handmade Business

 If shoppers can get the same value at a lower price point, they’ll be more likely to go for your entry-level product, even when they were planning to buy from your regular line of products.
 And we don’t want that.

+>> For example, a business selling skincare products may offer a travel size of their best-selling jar of cream.
+Let’s say the travel jar of cream is 1/3 the size of the regular-sized jar, which is $30.
 It may seem logical to price the travel jar of cream at 1/3 the price of the regular-sized jar, making it $10.
 However, pricing it slightly higher (perhaps $15) shows customers who are open to the full-sized product that they’ll clearly get a better deal if they buy the full-sized jar.

 6) CREATES URGENCY

 You may create urgency by having limited quantities of your entry-level product available.
-That way, shoppers feel if they don’t buy now, they may not get the opportunity to purchase that product again (or anytime soon).
+That way, shoppers feel if they don’t buy now, they may not have the opportunity to purchase that product again (or anytime soon).

 EXAMPLES OF ENTRY-LEVEL PRODUCTS